 Giving our Tithe Brings Rest

 If I don’t give, it doesn’t mean a curse will come upon me.
 It doesn’t make God angry at me.
 The issue is in my own heart, not God’s.
-It means I have stepped outside of the covenant of trust and am trusting myself or mammon to get my own needs met.
-I have dethroned God in that area of my heart, and removed the stone of headship that I rested my head on.
+It means I have stepped outside of the covenant of trust and am trusting myself or Mammon to get my own needs met.
+I have dethroned God in that area of my heart and removed the stone of headship that I rested my head on.
 Giving the tithe is entering into rest.
-It really has nothing to do with money, but rather an intimacy issue of where we place our trust.
+It really has nothing to do with money but rather an intimacy issue of where we place our trust.

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 Unless stated otherwise, I will only recommend products I personally enJOY.
 See my full disclosure here.